jenkinsci/declarative-pipeline-migration-assistant-plugin/README.md

 #### Example Build Wrapper conversion

-Here the commented code to convert the Config File freestyle wrapper build.
+The following is an example with comments to convert the Config File freestyle wrapper build using the API.
-This conversion do not return a stage but use a helper method to add wrapper around all future build step conversion.
+This conversion does not return a stage, but uses a helper method to add a wrapper around all future build step conversions.

 ```
 @OptionalExtension(requirePlugins = { "config-file-provider" })